vmario89/Attraccess/docs/developer/plugins.md

 2. The frontend plugin is instantiated and its `init` method is called with the plugin store
 3. The plugin's `activate` method is called, allowing it to register functionality

-## Example: FabReader Plugin
+## Example: FABReader Plugin

-The FabReader plugin is a complete example that demonstrates how to implement both frontend and backend functionality:
+The FABReader plugin is a complete example that demonstrates how to implement both frontend and backend functionality:

-- Frontend: Provides a UI for managing FabReaders
+- Frontend: Provides a UI for managing FAB readers
-- Backend: Implements APIs for communicating with FabReader devices
+- Backend: Implements APIs for communicating with FAB reader devices

-You can examine the FabReader plugin code in `/libs/plugin-fabreader` as a reference for creating your own plugins.
+You can examine the FABReader plugin code in `/libs/plugin-fabreader` as a reference for creating your own plugins.

 ## Best Practices